telerik/blazor-docs/knowledge-base/grid-columns-identification-positioning.md

 ---
-title: Specify GridColumn position in a grid
+title: GridColumn in a separate file is always displayed as last on the right
-description: How to specify the position of the column in a grid?
+description: I have noticed that if I specify a GridColumn in a razor component and then try to use it in a Telerik Grid elsewhere, this column gets set as the last one on the right, regardless of where I place it in my code (the "html" order).
-page_title: Specify GridColumn position in a grid
+page_title: GridColumn in a separate file is always displayed as last on the right
 slug: grid-kb-columns-identification-positioning
 position:
 tags: telerik,blazor,grid,columns,position,order